-Our assisted living communities are more intimate and easier to navigate.
+Our assisted living communities are relatively small.
 Most have around 35 apartments (the largest assisted living community does have 60), which naturally creates a different environment than a giant, sprawling assisted living community.
 It makes it more home-like and personalized for the residents.

-With convenient services and amenities like restaurant-style dining, transportation, and housekeeping, assisted living is an opportunity for residents to do what they want every day, knowing that things like meals and upkeep are being taken care of for them.
+With convenient services and amenities like restaurant-style dining, transportation and housekeeping, assisted living is an opportunity for residents to do what they want every day, knowing that things like meals and upkeep are being taken care of for them.
 They're free to be as busy as they want, or simply enjoy a good book in their apartment.